Can I Get a BBL If I'm Skinny? Yes—Here's How

 Think refined curves, not exaggerated proportions.

-Are There Alternatives If You Truly Don’t Have Enough Fat?
+What If You Don't Have Enough Fat?
+Exploring Your Options

 Yes—and this is where personalized care becomes essential.

 Some patients choose to gain a small amount of weight intentionally before surgery to increase donor fat.
-This must be done thoughtfully and under guidance.
+This must be done thoughtfully and under guidance — our medically supervised weight gain guidance can help you approach this process safely and with clinical support before your procedure.

 2. Hybrid BBL (Fat + Implants)